koost89/laravel-login-links/README.md

         /**
          * The amount (in seconds) it takes for the generated URL to expire.
-         * Afterwards it simply returns a 404 for the user.
          */
         'expiration' => 60 * 2,